sinlesschip/ip-scanner/README.md

 checks if host is up on all address spaces on the internet. saves live hosts in sqlite database.

-can also run vulinerability scans on each address but this feature isnt fully complete.

 run with cargo +nighly:

 `cargo +nighly run`